stephenberry/glaze/docs/custom-serialization.md

 See [Custom Read/Write](https://github.com/stephenberry/glaze/tree/main#custom-readwrite) in the main README.md for using `glz::custom`.

-Advanced custom serialization/deserialization is achievable by implementing your own `from` and `to` specializations within the glz::detail namespace.
+Advanced custom serialization/deserialization is achievable by implementing your own `from` and `to` specializations within the `glz` namespace.

-> Note that the API within the `detail` namespace is subject to change and is therefore not expected to be as stable.
+> [!NOTE]
+>
+> Glaze provides `parse` and `serialize` helpers that decode the type of the value intended for `from` or `to` specializations.
+The developer only needs to specialize `from/to` structs, but you can use `parse/serialize` for cleaner syntax (see examples or Glaze's codebase).

 Example:
 ```c++